xchjason/CovidPopulationModel/README.md

 ### 3.1.1 Selecting a training region

+Select the **training region** by going to the SETTINGS sheet in the control workbook (Section 2A.2.6) and modifying the green cell labeled "Trained State" (cell B7).

 The training region represents the geographical source of the data that the model uses to "train" (calibrate) these parameters:
 - Duration with mild symptoms (vaxinated or unvaxinated),
 - Duration hospitalized in the general ward (vaxinated or unvaxinated, declining or recovering)